SQL Primary Key - UUID or Auto Increment Integer / Serial?

 What do you think😊

-BTW, if you like this article, you might also be interested in our product Bytebase, an open source, web-based schema change management tool.
+BTW, if you like this article, you might also be interested in our product Bytebase, an open source, web-based schema change and version control tool.
 It will not tell you which primary key format to pick, but it will help you to collaborate with your Developer and DBA peers to reach a better consensus.